Bert-Proesmans/NDA-WPO-1718/README.md

 # NDA-WPO-1718
-Web Performance Optimization for the Networked Applications Design course at UHasselt 2017-2018
+Web Performance Optimization for the Network Design and Applications course at UHasselt 2017-2018